Reaching the community through partnerships

 Wherever possible, we work in partnership with other agencies to ensure that the widest range of services is available to best match the needs of our clients.

 None of this work is possible without the continued support from our local authorities, the local business community, trusts and individuals.
 As an independent charity we have no guaranteed income and each year we spend a considerable amount of time fundraising for the local bureau.

 Here are a few examples of successful partnerships that we have developed in recent years to meet local needs.

+It has been shown that good advice can improve health outcomes, which can save the NHS a lot of money.
 Because of this, we have worked with Cambridge City Council and the NHS to set up an outreach advice service at East Barnwell Medical Centre (in the Abbey ward).

 We are providing one-to-one energy advice to help clients through our Energy Best Deal (extra) project.
 The project offers consumers one-on-one help in reviewing energy tariffs, dealing with fuel bills, debts and energy efficiency improvements.